 - 2.1.1 We are committed to avoiding the imposition of unnecessary regulatory burdens and will endeavour to minimise the cost of compliance for business by ensuring that any action taken, or advice offered, is proportionate to the seriousness of the breach, as well as the risk to people, property, the community or the environment.
-In doing so we will choose approaches that are based on relevant factors including, for example, business size and capacity. - 2.1.2 We will usually give notice of our intention to carry out routine inspection visits, unless we are required by law to visit unannounced, or we have a specific reason for not giving prior notice, such as where the identity of the person or premises is unknown, or where it would defeat the objectives of the inspection visit to give such notice. - 2.1.3 As far as the law allows, we will take account of the circumstances of the case and attitude of the people involved when considering action.
+In doing so we will choose approaches that are based on relevant factors including, for example, business size and capacity. - 2.1.2 We will usually give notice of our intention to carry out routine inspection visits, unless we are required by law to visit unannounced, or we have a specific reason for not giving prior notice.
+For example this would include where the identity of the person or premises is unknown, or where it would defeat the objectives of the inspection visit to give such notice.
+Similarly, routine or reactive inspections of the highway are not normally subject to such notice. - 2.1.3 As far as the law allows, we will take account of the circumstances of the case and attitude of the people involved when considering action.
 We will take particular care to work with businesses and individuals so that, where practicable, they can meet their legal obligations without unnecessary expense, to support and enable economic growth. - 2.1.4 The most serious formal action, including prosecution, will be reserved for serious breaches of the law.